 Indeed, for a chain of its small size and limited presence, Manasquan Bank offers both an impressive range of CD account term lengths and a handful of good APYs.
 In fact, the APY rates offered for CD accounts that last three years, five years and seven years respectively outrank a handful of the best CD rates in the country.
 Because it serves a small local population, Manasquan Bank suggests an in-person consultation with one of its bankers—assuming you do indeed live in the area—so as to pair you with a CD that will best fit your financial goals.

 Unfortunately, if you try to withdraw any amount of money before your CD reaches maturity, you will have to pay an early withdrawal penalty.
-An early withdrawal on a 30-day CD will incur a penalty of 30 days’ interest penalty.
-If you withdraw funds prematurely from a a 91-day CD, you’ll incur a penalty on all interest earned over a minimum of 30 days.
+Early withdrawal on a 30-day CD will incur a penalty of 30 days’ interest penalty.
+If you withdraw funds prematurely from a 91-day CD, you’ll incur a penalty on all interest earned over a minimum of 30 days.
 A 182-day or 1-year CD early withdrawal will incur a penalty of three months’ interest, and take money early from CD 13 months to seven years in length will incur a penalty of six months’ interest.

 How Much You Earn With Manasquan Bank CDs Over Time